St. Mary's Church, Chennai: Architecture

 The architect of the church was either Edward Foule, Master-Gunner of Fort St. George, or William Dixon, Chief Gunner of the Fort, in 1678.

 The building consists of a nave and two aisles, with the nave protruding about 12 feet further than the aisles, thus forming the sanctuary.
 This extension was carried out in 1884 to house the choir.

 At the west end of the nave is a spacious gallery, resting on carved Burma teak pillars, which originally housed the seat for the Governor.
 In 1761, this was considerably enlarged to incorporate an organ, and provided with the two curved staircases, which still exist, to access the gallery from outside.
 In the nineteenth century, the gallery was reduced to its present size, and the organ removed later, in 1884, coincident with the building of the new sanctuary.

 Though it now has a tower to the west of the nave, this was not part of the original design but was rather added at the end of the seventeenth century on the orders of Sir John Goldsborough.
 The spire was added at the beginning of the eighteenth century and some old prints show the tower without the spire.
 The tower originally stood free of the church and was linked up with the main building much later.

 Two vestries at the east end of each of the aisles were built in the nineteenth century.

 The internal dimensions of the building are 86 feet by 56 feet, with the outside walls 4 feet thick and the walls separating the nave from the aisles, 3 feet thick.
 The extraordinary thickness of the walls was to protect the building from attack and damage during storms.

 One of the unique and cunning features that was incorporated in its design was a bomb-proof roof approximately four feet thick and rounded in the manner of a wagon's roof, so as to cause cannonballs to ricochet.
 However, it must be kept in mind that the bombs it was designed to withstand were seventeenth century cannonballs.
 Also, wood was avoided as much as possible in the original design to obviate fires.

 Altar piece

-The altar piece, a depiction of the Last Supper, is unsigned but is said to betray obvious signs of the Raphaelite school, and it is supposed that Raphael himself painted the central figures.
+The altar piece, a depiction of the Last Supper, is unsigned but is said to portray obvious signs of the Raphaelite school, and it is supposed that Raphael himself painted the central figures.
 The altar piece was brought to Madras as part of the spoils of war by the British troops who stormed Pondicherry in 1761.